mmghv/QuickQuery/README.md

 A simple SQL database query tool, built using [Wails](https://wails.io/) (Go & Vue.js)

-Currently only supports `MSSQL`, other SQL databases will be supported later.
+Currently only supports `MSSQL`, other SQL databases will be supported in the future.

 ![QuickQuery screenshot](./.github/screenshot.png)